bykhov/jetson/person_detect.md

 * Inference frame rate is about 3 fps

 ## Blinking LEDs
 The electrical scheme follows [demo](https://automaticaddison.com/how-to-blink-an-led-using-nvidia-jetson-nano/#:~:text=In%20order%20to%20get%20the,7%20on%20the%20Jetson%20Nano.) with two LEDs lighting interchangeably for presence or non-presence.
+I have used two LEDs with common ground (pin 9) and pins 7 and 29 to drive LEDs ([pin mapping](https://developer.nvidia.com/embedded/learn/jetson-nano-2gb-devkit-user-guide).
+I have used 220$\Omega$ resistors, but LEDs look too dark and I suspect internal resistance is enough.

 ## What can be improved?
 * Use a smaller network.